 This video from Young Drivers of Canada shows the safest following distance on the road and how to adjust this distance depending on the road conditions.
+Maintaining a safe following distance does not appear to be a skill that is practised by a majority of drivers today and the video is a good refresher on a skill that you should be practising without fail whenever you drive.

 Under normal driving conditions, a 2 second space cushion in front of you will generally be sufficient to protect against rear ending the leading vehicle.